maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 **Urbanization:** Regions with high population density are often associated with urbanization and industrial development.
 These states may have more extensive urban areas and infrastructure.

-**Coastal Locations:** States with coastlines, such as California and New Jersey, tend to have higher population density due to their appeal for both residents and tourists.
+**Coastal Locations:** States with coastlines, such as California and New Jersey, tend to have higher population density due to their appeal to both residents and tourists.
 Coastal areas often offer a wide range of job opportunities and amenities.

 **Historical Colonization:** One possible explanation for the higher population density on the East Coast is historical.
 Many of the earliest European settlements and colonization efforts in the United States began on the East Coast.
 This initial concentration of settlers and subsequent population growth could have left a lasting impact on population density.
 The presence of historical cities, ports, and infrastructure may have contributed to ongoing urbanization and population density in these states.
 This historical context may continue to shape the population landscape today.